Jafner/Jafner.net/wiki/hosts/nas.md

            ID-5: swap-4 size: 2 GiB used: 0 KiB (0.0%) fs: swap dev: /dev/mirror/swap3.eli
            ID-6: swap-5 size: 2 GiB used: 0 KiB (0.0%) fs: swap dev: /dev/mirror/swap4.eli
 ```

+# Graceful Reboot
+The NAS is relied upon for many other hosts on the network, which need to be offlined before the NAS can be shut down.
+1. Offline the seedbox.
+Follow the graceful reboot instructions described on [the seedbox page](/hosts/seedbox) to shut it down.
+2. Offline the server.
+Follow the graceful reboot instructions described on [the server page](/hosts/server) to shut it down.
+3. Offline the NAS.
+SSH into the NAS and run `sudo shutdown now`.
+4. Perform necessary maintenance, then reboot the NAS.

+WIP